 The type of frozen fruit you use in tis recipe is totally up to you.
 It’s delicious with frozen mixed berries, tropical frozen fruits like mango and pineapple, or even just frozen cranberries.
 If you don’t like having fruit in your punch, you can just omit the frozen fruit and use ice cubes instead.
 I prefer the frozen fruit though, because they keep the punch cold without diluting the drink.

 This sparkling cranberry punch is the perfect non-alcoholic party drink!
 It's tangy, easy to make and only has five ingredients!

 - 1 litre ginger ale

-- 1 can frozen cranberry juice , or cranberry cocktail
+- 1 can cranberry juice concentrate , or frozen cranberry cocktail concentrate, slightly defrosted

 - 1/4 cup white sugar , to taste